Are Golar LNG Partners LP (GMLP) Shares Headed For A Pullback?

-On Monday, shares of Golar LNG Partners LP (NASDAQ:GMLP) marked $3.05 per share versus a previous $2.30 closing price.
-With having a 32.61% gain, an insight into the fundamental values of Golar LNG Partners LP, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-GMLP showed a fall of -65.50% within its YTD performance, with highs and lows between $1.30 – $13.00 during the period of 52 weeks, compared to the simple moving average of -62.51% in the period of the last 200 days.
+On Friday, shares of Golar LNG Partners LP (NASDAQ:GMLP) marked $2.80 per share versus a previous $2.83 closing price.
+With having a -1.06% loss, an insight into the fundamental values of Golar LNG Partners LP, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+GMLP showed a fall of -68.33% within its YTD performance, with highs and lows between $1.30 – $13.00 during the period of 52 weeks, compared to the simple moving average of -64.84% in the period of the last 200 days.

 Evercore ISI equity researchers changed the status of Golar LNG Partners LP (NASDAQ: GMLP) shares from “Outperform” to a “In-line” rating in the report published on April 2nd, 2020.
 Other analysts, including Evercore ISI, also published their reports on GMLP shares.
 Evercore ISI repeated the rating from the previous report, marking GMLP under “Outperform” rating, in the report published on February 26th, 2020.
 Additionally, GMLP shares got another “Sell” rating from Odeon.
 On the other hand, BofA/Merrill Downgrade the “Underperform” rating for GMLP shares, as published in the report on March 1st, 2019.
 BofA/Merrill seems to be going bullish on the price of GMLP shares, based on the price prediction for GMLP.
 Another “Hold” rating came from Deutsche Bank.